freightlive/bumbal-client-api-php/docs/Api/QuestionnaireanswerApi.md

 Set (create or update) a QuestionnaireAnswer

-Set (create or update) a d=QuestionnaireAnswer.
+Set (create or update) a QuestionnaireAnswer.
 If id or links are set in the data, and a corresponding QuestionnaireAnswer is found in Bumbal, an update will be performed.

 ### Example
 ```php